Employability Award activities guide

 Includes your involvement as a mentee in a structured career mentoring program either internal or external to the UQ community.

-You must be engaged in a structured career mentoring program where you are matched to a person (usually from industry) who provides you with advice, support, and coaching related to your career.
+Engage in a structured career mentoring program where you are matched to a person (usually from industry) who provides you with advice, support, and coaching related to your career goals.
 This may be a reciprocal relationship where you discuss a variety of subjects that help develop your personal and/or professional capabilities.
 It does not include peer mentoring programs.

 Examples of career mentoring programs include, but aren't limited to: